Looped ReLU MLPs May Be All You Need as Practical Programmable Computers: MAIN RESULT

-Then, a $23$-layer \ReLUMLP with width $n$ can emulate a programmable computer, where $d$ is the number of bits we use to store each integer.
-Namely, this ``computer'' supports integers within the range $[-2^{d-1}, 2^{d-1} - 1]$. \end{theorem}

-The high-level idea of the proof is that we first prove the $23$-layer \ReLUMLP is capable to emulate the one-bit version ``\SUBLEQ'' instruction.
+The high-level idea of the proof is that we first prove the $23$-layer \ReLUMLP is capable of emulating the one-bit version ``\SUBLEQ'' instruction.
 Then, we extend it to supporting $d$-bits version ``\SUBLEQ''.
-Finally, according to the finding in \citet{mp88}, the One Instruction Set Computer (OISC) constructed by the looped \ReLUMLP is Turing complete, which further indicates it is equivalent to a programmable computer.
-Due to the limitation of space, we refer the readers to Appendix~\ref{sec:app:looped_relu_mlp_as_programmable_computer} for more in-depth analysis.
+Finally, according to the finding in \citet{mp88}, the One Instruction Set Computer (OISC) constructed by the looped \ReLUMLP is Turing complete, which indicates it is equivalent to a programmable computer.
+Due to the space limitation, we refer readers to Appendix~\ref{sec:app:looped_relu_mlp_as_programmable_computer} for more in-depth analysis.

+Furthermore, in Section~\ref{sec:discussion:low_rank}, we show that our model only requires $O(n\log n)$ number of parameters by low-rank decomposition.
+Thus, each forward pass of our $23$-layer \ReLUMLP only takes $O(n\log n)$ time complexity, while looped Transformer in \cite{grs+23} takes $O(n^2)$ time complexity for each forward pass.
+We refer readers to Section~\ref{sec:discussion:comparision_with_attention} for more details.